Gonzalo Frasca: Simulation versus representation

 Frasca distinguishes between simulational and representational media, with videogames being part of the former and 'traditional' media being the latter.
 The key difference, he argues, is that simulations react to certain stimuli, such as configurative input data (button presses etc.), according to a set of conditions.
 Generally, representational media (he provides the example of a photograph) produce a fixed description of traits and sequences of events (narrative), and cannot be manipulated.

 He places emphasis on the importance of serious games, most notably the use of games for political purposes.
 Unlike traditional modes of storytelling, simulation is not binary by nature.
 According to Frasca, this has benefits when applied to the political propaganda simulation.
-Defeat in-game could convey the inspirational message that "hope and even victories cannot be attained without losing something..."

 Simulation output is also discussed, with Frasca drawing attention to the argument that the sequence of signs produced by the film and the simulation look exactly the same.
 Frasca notes that what these commentators have failed to understand is that simulation cannot be understood solely through its output; the player's direct input is a fundamental part of simulation.

 This is reminiscent of Aarseth's work on user engagement in games and simulations.
 He argues that it is insufficient to "merely observe the audiovisual output from someone else's playing...", and that in order to fully understand an interactive digital text one must experience it first-hand.